Professional and financial risks

 Part 36: avoid a storm, use the form!

 Published on 23 September 2020.
-By Harriet Keltie, Senior Associate and Will Sefton, Partner and Head of Professional and Financial Risks
+By Harriet Keltie, Senior Associate and Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 Pepperall J's impressively clear judgment in Essex County Council v UBB Waste (2020) makes it abundantly clear that, when it comes to Part 36 Offers, the rules are strict.
 If litigants wish to reap the significant rewards of this regime, the price they must pay is to ensure they (or their solicitors) follow the rules on how offers should be made.